-Day 8 - Lacanja River Today travel along a windy road by private vehicle to Lacanja River (approximately 6 hours).
-You will stop at Agua Azul (blue water) waterfall on the way, where you'll have an option to swim in the cascading pools.
-Once you've arrived, the afternoon is free for you to relax or explore.
+Day 8-9 - Lacanja River Today travel along a windy road by private vehicle to Lacanja River (approximately 6 hours).
+You will stop at Agua Azul (blue water) waterfall on the way (providing road conditions allow), where you'll have an option to swim in the cascading pools.
+Once you've arrived, the afternoon and tomorrow is free for you to relax or explore.
 There are a few optional activities on offer, including a rafting experience over Lacanja River waterfalls and backwaters and to the nearby archaeological site, then travelling back through the jungle and past the waterfalls of Moctuniha.
 There are also some awesome guided hikes available to book, so ask your group leader if you would like to organise this.
 Coming from the city today, you’ll have a much different experience – staying right in the middle of the jungle in an eco-cabana.

-Day 9 - Palenque This morning is free to explore the Lacanja jungle and surrounding lush trails and waterfalls, before travelling to Palenque in a private vehicle (approximately 2 hours).
-After arriving, head to the archaeological zone and visit the ruins of Palenque.
+Day 10 - Palenque This morning, drive to Palenque by private transfer (approximately 2.5 hours).
+After arrival, head to the archaeological zone and visit the ruins of Palenque.
 Sitting on a hilltop surrounded by thick trees, the ruins date back to AD600 and are some of the most impressive Mayan relics in Mexico.
 As you take a self-guided walk among the temples, listen out for the eerie calls of howler monkeys and screeching parrots echoing from the jungle.
 There are many ruins that are still un-excavated and remain concealed in the forest.
 You can opt to take a guided tour of the ruins or through the surrounding jungle to a hidden waterfall (at an extra fee).
 The area gives you a great idea of what the Spanish invaders must have seen when they first arrived.
 This feels like real Tomb Raider stuff.

-Day 11 - Merida Merida is the gateway to the Maya ruins of Uxmal.
+Day 12-13 - Merida Make the best of these two free days to explore Merida.
+Merida is the gateway to the Maya ruins of Uxmal.
 Perhaps today a tour of the ruins is on the cards, including a guide and shared transport.
 Little is known about the site’s origins but it’s thought the city was founded around AD500.
 Much of the site is decorated with masks of the rain god Chac.
 Otherwise, you can also visit a nearby bird sanctuary or a variety of other ruins, or hunt down one of the hidden cenotes (stunning natural sinkholes filled with water) and take a dip in the crystal clear fresh water.
 If you decide to stay in the city, know that Merida's locals love dancing.
 Every Sunday the town's streets are transformed into an open-air dance floor, with salsa and merengue bands providing the music.

 Day 15 - Playa del Carmen With no activities and no accommodation planned for the day, you are welcome to check-out at any time.
 Today is a perfect day to travel south on a half-day tour to the Tulum archaeological site, quite unique because of its placement on the side of a cliff overlooking the turquoise waters of the Caribbean Sea.
 If you wish to spend more time in Playa del Carmen, we'll be happy to book additional accommodation for you (subject to availability).